 Teachers often have instructional ideas they would like to implement in their classrooms.
 Unfortunately, a lack of funds can prevent them from moving forward.
-The Robert P. Bell Education Grants are awarded to teachers with innovative ideas, programs, or projects that are designed to stimulate learning in their students.
+The Robert P. Bell Education Grants are awarded to teachers with innovative ideas, programs, or projects that are related to a classroom unit or lesson.
 Grants range in size from $50 to $600 and support projects that are designed to stimulate learning in students.

 - Grants are awarded from $50-$600.
 Recommendations for partial funding may be made.